 Santander completes £3bn TSB takeover in UK banking investment

-Santander UK has completed its near £3 billion takeover of smaller rival TSB, in what it describes as the single biggest investment in Britain's banking sector for more than 15 years.
+Santander UK has completed its near £3 billion takeover of smaller rival TSB, marking what it calls the single biggest investment in Britain's banking sector for more than 15 years.
+The deal, which received regulatory approval from UK and European authorities, went through on Thursday.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-Santander is targeting cost savings of at least £400 million following the acquisition.
-However, the bank recently reported a 44% slump in profits for the first quarter, after setting aside nearly another £180 million for the motor finance mis-selling scandal.
+The bank is targeting cost savings of at least £400 million following the acquisition.
+This comes as Santander reported a 44% slump in first-quarter profits to £202 million, partly due to an extra £179 million provision for the motor finance mis-selling scandal, bringing its total expected bill to £633 million.

 Pickt after-article banner — collaborative shopping lists app with family illustration